ansys/pyscadeone/doc/source/api/svc/fmu_export.rst

                             Execution period in seconds
       -ws, --with_sources   Keep the sources in the FMU package -args key value, --build_arguments key value
                             Build arguments.
 Use one -args argument per key.
-                            Supported keys are: cc: compiler name (only gcc supported), arch: compiler architecture (only win64
+Supported keys are:
+                            arch: compiler architecture,
-                            supported), gcc_path: path on the bin directory where gcc is located, user_sources: list (comma separated) of user source files and directories (code, includes),
+                            user_sources: list (comma separated) of user source files or directories (code, includes),
-                            cc_opts: list (comma separated) of extra compiler options, link_opt: list (comma separated) of extra link (dll creation) options, swan_config_begin: data
+                            cc_opts: list (comma separated) of extra compiler options,
+                            link_opts: list (comma separated) of extra link (dll creation) options,
-                            to insert at the beginning of swan_config.h,
+                            swan_config_begin: data to insert at the beginning of swan_config.h,
                             swan_config_end: data to insert at the end of swan_config.h.

 FMU export documentation
 ------------------------

-This section gives the API for the FMU Export.
+This section gives the API for the FMU export.

 *Note that the FMU export relies on the* :ref:`ref_generated_code` *API.*